 Windows 11 is the upcoming major version of the Microsoft Operating System.
-With an expected release in late 2021, Windows 11 is the successor to Windows 10.
+With an expected release of October 2021, Windows 11 is the successor to Windows 10.

 Windows 11 has all the power and security of Windows 10 with a redesigned and refreshed look.
 It also comes with new tools, sounds, and apps.
 All of it comes together to bring you a refreshing experience on your PC.

 When Windows 11 launches, Windows 10 will begin its fade into the sunset—whether we like it or not.
 You may feel pressure to make an upgrade decision immediately, but you still have some time.
 As of this writing, you have approximately four years to plan ahead before Windows 10 support ends in October 2025, which is a long time in the tech world.

 While you don’t want to rush, it is important to take the time to plan so you can make a smooth transition to Windows 11 when the time comes.